The following FAQs describe common issues with the iPhone mail app and their potential solutions.

 I've added a DreamHost mail account to my iPhone, but it won't connect

-You can make the following changes in the Advanced section if you are experiencing any sync issues:
+If needed, you can also make the following changes in the Advanced section if you are experiencing any sync issues:

 - You must set the IMAP Path Prefix to INBOX (all caps) for IMAP clients to work properly with DreamHost servers.
 Most desktop email clients work normally but instead show all the folders under the Inbox as subfolders rather than alongside it.